 The best time to see the crabapple route is during the spring bloom.
 The exact dates vary each year due to weather conditions, but the last week in April and the first week in May are typical for peak flowers.
-Start checking for budding trees a few weeks before to ensure that you don’t miss it.
+Start checking for budding trees a few weeks before to ensure that you don’t miss them.

 Still, it’s good to look at and smell a few trees close up.
 The pink to red flowers have a wonderfully sweet fragrance that may have hints of apple, cinnamon, or clove, as examples.
 (Sorry, there’s no smell-o-vision on this blog post.)
-If you want to stop and wander on foot, S Gallup Street has several lots at Gallup Gardens, Bemis Library, and Littleton Museum next to Ketring Park.
+If you want to stop and wander on foot, S Gallup Street has several lots at Gallup Gardens, Bemis Library, and the Littleton Museum next to Ketring Park.
 Check the route map below for details.